 Outside of the office, Jason has acquired experience with field testing and data acquisition methods, including the use of MSI’s 52 channel B&K Pulse system, accelerometers, strain gauges, microphones, and optical probes.
 Jason has also gained experience using LabVIEW software for data acquisition as well as writing some custom code.

-Erik is an Engineering Specialist with a degree in applied sciences and a concentration in photo and video imaging.
-He is responsible for running high speed cameras for use with the VibVue™ vibration analysis system, using video to diagnose vibration issues.
+Erik is a Senior Technical Specialist with a degree in applied sciences and a concentration in photo and video imaging.
+He is responsible for running high speed cameras for use with the VibVue® vibration analysis system, using video to diagnose vibration issues.
 He also has a vast knowledge of automotive and machine fabrication with over 20 years experience as a technician.

 Mr. Grant received his MSc. in Computer Science from the New Jersey Institute of Technology.
 He is a software developer and engineer with 10 years of experience designing, optimizing, and building software/hardware solutions.